pdsink/pdsink/docs/README.md

 ### Device Policy Manager

-The USB PD specification does not provide any information about DPM architecture.
+The USB PD specification does not provide any information about the DPM architecture.
 We provide a simple DPM, suitable for basic operation:

 - Automatic PD profile selection, based on desired voltage and current.